BaiyuY/Dashi/README.md

 > -	Designed and developed a **filter and sorting algorithm** and matched similar restaurants.

+>- Uesed Ajax to communicate between server and client for more efficient content loading.

 > - Tested the web service with unit tests(JUnit).